.f-aux

 Product showroom response to ecological design aims

 With sustainability at the forefront of the design thinking, the showroom embraces the process of recycling, both in the choice of materials for fit out, the design thinking around the construction and disassembly process, and the acoustic panel itself.
-Users will leave educated and inspired about the importance of the small details, smart choices and how they, as an individual, are woven into the ecosystem.
+Users will leave educated and inspired about the importance of the small construction detailing, smart choices and how they, as an individual, are woven into the ecosystem.

-After reflecting on the interactions exploring national parks and wild spaces around southeast Queensland a series of conceptual sketches incorporating several memorable moments were produced.
+• After reflecting on the interactions exploring national parks and wild spaces around southeast Queensland a series of conceptual sketches incorporating several memorable moments were produced.
 Boardwalks in and around the river’s edge and the deep shade of the Moreton Bay fig trees informed the spatial arrangement of the chosen concept design.

-Birdlife within Brisbane has been pushed to the remaining green spaces and bush turkeys often live at the margin of human tolerance, particularly when they build their nests.
+Bird life within Brisbane has been pushed to the remaining green spaces and bush turkeys often live at the margin of human tolerance, particularly when they build their nests.

 I wanted the showroom to play on the idea of creating silence for lost or hidden moments.
 This was a reference to the use of the Woven Image acoustic panel helping to silence your noisy coworkers’ sighs and aggressive keyboard strokes.

-Fit out can be deconstructed and reused or recycled through the Woven Image Take Back system.
+• Fit out can be deconstructed and reused or recycled through the Woven Image Take Back system.
 This will require fixing details that don’t use adhesive.

 Educate customers about recycling and reuse.